geoffgarside/Git.framework/README.md

 and any offending lines will be printed.

+The hook can be configured to ignore specific file MIME types and extensions, this is done as follows

+    $ git config pre-commit.ignored.mime 'image/ application/xml application/octet-stream'
+    $ git config pre-commit.ignored.extensions 'graffle pbxproj'

 BridgeSupport
 --------------
 The addition of any C level constants which need to be exposed to a bridged language such as [MacRuby][macruby] or PyObjC will require the regeneration of the BridgeSupport files.
 The headers containing the constants or functions to be exposed will need to be marked as public in the `Git` target and then the `bridgesupport:generate` rake task will need to be run.